erictleung/data-science-resources/README.md

   University of Houston Clear Lake, and Tufts University.
 - [BS704 Probability][buprob] - Boston University course on probability.
 - [Standard error of the mean of a sample binomial distribution][stderrbinom]
+- [StatQuest][statquest] - Series of videos on miscellaneous complex topics such as p-values, principle component analysis (PCA), and R-squared.

 [stats-wiki]: https://en.wikipedia.org/wiki/Statistics
 [hb-stats]: http://www.biostathandbook.com/index.html